CloudBindle/bindle/README.md

 2. Create config file in config folder for the launcher you ahve created

-3. Run "perl bin/provisioner.pl -cluster 'your cluster name'"
+3. Run "perl bin/provisioner.pl -config 'your file name'"